QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 **maxSize**: Jieli watches are obtained through the querySupportWatchFace interface.
 Sifli and normal watches are obtained through the queryAvailableStorage interface.

+The parameters **apiVersion** and **feature** need to be obtained using queryJieliWatchFaceInfo on the Jieli platform.
+For other platforms, apiVersion and feature can be set to 0.

 ## 14.16 Query WatchFace Store List

 The new version of the Get Watch market, it is recommended to use the new version of the watch market to get the watch face, which supports normal, Sifli and Jieli watches.